 Value

-gaffke_test returns an object of class htest, gaffke_p and gaffke_ci return just the p-value / CI as numeric for easier use in batch workflows.
+gaffke_test and gaffke_test_paired return an object of class htest, gaffke_p and gaffke_ci return just the p-value / CI as numeric for easier use in batch workflows.

 Details

 The test is expected to be valid for any bounded distribution without further assumptions.
 The test has been proven valid only for special cases but no counterexample is known despite some efforts in the literature to find some.
-The test also provides way more power (and tighter confidence intervals) than other non-parametric tests --- in fact its power converges quite quickly to that of the t-test.
+The test also provides way more power (and tighter confidence intervals) than other non-parametric tests for bounded means - in fact its power converges quite quickly to that of the t-test, which is known to be optimal in the large data limit.

 References